-Among others Kai Johannes Polzhofer received a National Stipend in Germany (Deutschlandstipendium), and was awarded a full scholarship from Harvard University allowing him to obtain his Doctorate.
+Among others Kai Johannes Polzhofer received a stipend from Bayreuther Festspiele (supported by Wagner Society Vienna), a National Stipend in Germany (Deutschlandstipendium), and was awarded a full scholarship from Harvard University allowing him to obtain his Doctorate.
 He is supported by the Monsignore Fellerer Arts Foundation as well the Stiftunglife Foundation.
 Since 2013 his compositions are published by Edition Gravis (Berlin).